JakePT/automatic-alternative-text/readme.txt

 3. An uploaded image with automatic alt text added.

 == Changelog ==

+= 1.1.4 =
+* Fix an error that would occur if the API returned a 200 response but no captions.

 = 1.1.3 =
 * Support newer endpoint URLs that are missing the API endpoint, since Azure does not include this in the resource overview anymore.